Skip to content

 Virginia Military Aviation Museum p-51 Mustang

-While you’re in Pungo for our strawberry season, head to the Military Aviation Museum.
-It holds the largest private collection of 65 planes from the first 50 years of military aviation, and most of the aircraft have amazingly been restored to their original flying condition.
-Don’t leave Pungo without picking some fresh wildflowers and, of course, strawberries, which are in peak season this time of year.
+While you’re in Pungo for our strawberry season, head to the Military Aviation Museum — home to one of the world’s largest private collections of historic military aircraft, many of which have been meticulously restored to their original flying condition.
+Before you go, stop by a local farm to pick some wildflowers and, of course, fresh strawberries, which are in peak season this time of year.

-Spend the afternoon outside at Ocean 27 or The Shack on 8th
+Spend the afternoon outside at The Shack on 8th

 Three colorful slush drinks in white cups with "The Shack on 8th" logo, placed on a multicolored wooden table, in bright sunlight.

-The Shack on 8th and Ocean 27 are both fully open air bars at the Virginia Beach Oceanfront, stocked with lawn games like corn hole, bocce ball, and giant beer pong, making them the perfect place to enjoy a few Orange Crushes, a signature Va Beach summer cocktail, on a nice day.
+The Shack on 8th is a fully open air bar at the Virginia Beach Oceanfront, stocked with lawn games like cornhole, bocce ball and giant beer pong, making it the perfect place kick back with an Orange Crush, a signature local summer cocktail.

 Have a nice night out at Terrapin